powsybl/powsybl-core/docs/grid_features/network_modifications.md

 <span style="color: red">TODO</span>

 #### loadMinPowerFactor
-The minimum power factor allowed when scaling load reactive power.
-Only applies when `constantPowerFactor` is `true`.
+The minimum active/apparent power factor (ie P/S factor) allowed when scaling load reactive power Q. Only applies when `constantPowerFactor` is `true`.

 Normally, the reactive power Q is scaled proportionally to the active power P to keep the power factor constant.
 If the initial power factor is below this value, Q is instead recomputed from the new P using this minimum power factor.
 Default is `0.0` (disabled).
 Must be in the range `[0, 1]`.

 #### loadMinQRate
 The minimum allowed ratio between the scaled reactive power and the initial reactive power.
 Only applies when `constantPowerFactor` is `true`.

 Prevents Q from decreasing too much relative to its initial value.
 After proportional scaling, Q is limited so it cannot fall below this multiple of its initial value.
 For example, a value of `0.5` means Q cannot drop below half its initial value.
 For negative Q, the constraint is symmetric: Q cannot become less negative than `Q_initial * loadMinQRate`.
 Default is `Double.MIN_VALUE` (disabled).
+Must be in <= 1.

 #### loadMaxQRate
 The maximum allowed ratio between the scaled reactive power and the initial reactive power.
 Only applies when `constantPowerFactor` is `true`.

 Prevents Q from increasing too much relative to its initial value.
 After proportional scaling, Q is limited so it cannot grow beyond this multiple of its initial value.
 For example, a value of `1.5` means Q cannot exceed 1.5 times its initial value.
 For negative Q, the constraint is symmetric: Q cannot become more negative than `Q_initial * loadMaxQRate`.
-Default is `Double.MAX_VALUE` (disabled).
+Default is `Double.MAX_VALUE` (disabled).Must be in >= 1.

 ## Topology modifications
 Powsybl provides classes that can be used to easily modify the topology of the network.